brain-workshop/brainworkshop/Readme.txt

    selected.
 * Stats file may be specified on the command line with --statsfile, complementing the --configfile command line parameter.
+* Comments may be added to the stats file on separate lines beginning with the # character.

 4.5:
 * First release with Quad N-Back and other new modes